Policies

 Eligibility for Membership in Student Organizations

-2. Any part-time student, graduate student, professional student, faculty member or administrator may be an associate member of any undergraduate student organization but may not hold office or vote.
+2. Any part-time student, graduate student, professional student, faculty or staff member may be an associate member of any undergraduate student organization but may not hold office or vote.
 Graduate students may only be regular members, hold office or vote in graduate student organizations.

 3. The officers of all student organizations and elected and appointed senators and officials of MUSG must be in good standing (not on academic or disciplinary probation) at the time of their election or appointment and throughout their terms of office.
 The Office of Student Development will check the status of each student who runs for an MUSG office or is appointed to a position within MUSG.